-For several decades we have provided outstanding public space amenities design services to multi-family developments, communities, neighbourhoods, and subdivisions.
+For several decades, we have provided outstanding amenities design services to multi-family developments, communities, neighbourhoods, and subdivisions.
 We work closely with clients to design the amenities necessary to make their project a success.
 In today’s marketplace, a professionally designed community that meets the resident's needs provides a competitive advantage to ensure successful development.

-In the context of public space, an amenity wears many hats, including water, land, art, recreation and more.
+In the context of public space, amenities can include water, land, art, recreation and more.
 An amenity is something the public can use and engage with, and at Nadi Group, we’ve built a robust portfolio enhancing public spaces that meet and exceed the community’s needs.
 A few of our specialities include:

 Even the mere sound of water can transform how a person feels at that moment, which is why fountains and water features should be essential tools in the development of public spaces.
 There are many ways to incorporate a fountain or water feature into a public space—it can act as a decorative piece, an entertainment piece or a functional piece of infrastructure.
 Landscape architects and designers can use and manipulate water in landscapes to produce different experiences for the user.
 They can design fountains and water features to act as a playground (splash pad), a hub or wayfinding device, or a place to cool off in (mist).

 Land art extends far beyond the confines of the space.
 It shapes, critiques and captures the history, time and essence of where it’s placed, creating “more vibrant expressions of human imagination.”
 It’s a collaborative process to create a piece of permanent land art that has longevity.
 Artists, city councillors, government, design firms and communities work together to create a piece of public art that evokes a stronger sense of place and identity.
 It can also integrate within the built environment, “[breaking] the trend of blandness and sameness” and addressing issues such as health, safety and wayfinding.